 Budget Pick: Sealy Soybean Foam-core Crib Mattress

-In comparison to the top-ranked crib mattress on our list, the Sealy Soybean Foam-core Crib Mattress boasts almost half its price and is the best option for parents who want firm, easy to maintain, lightweight and reliable mattress for just $100.
+In comparison to the top-ranked crib mattress on our list, the Sealy Soybean Foam-core Crib Mattress boasts almost half its price and is the best option for parents who want firm, easy to maintain, lightweight and reliable mattress.
 The mattress is stuffed with polyurethane foam and is CertiPUR-US and Greenguard Gold certified for low volatile compounds emission.
 Having said that, it does not boast a dual-sided design so it is more suitable for babies as compared with toddlers.
 We found the mattress to be slightly more comfortable in contrast to our most expensive organic pick.

 The Sealy Soybean Foam-core Crib Mattress is one of the lightest mattresses that we tested as it weighs around 8 pounds which makes it a great pick for changing sheets.
 It is waterproof and is coated with a vinyl cover that is easy to clean.
 However, its seams and constituent materials are not as reliable as our top ranked mattress.
 Owing to the low quality on the whole and the absence of a dual-sided design, we believe that it is not as durable as our other picks.
 The Sealy Soybean Foam-core Crib Mattress is covered by only a year’s warranty but the customer service offered by the company is impeccable.